7 min read

 Syncsort provides targeted solutions to address the challenges of offloading data and workloads from the data warehouse to Hadoop.
 Our DMX-h enterprise software is deployed with the MapR Enterprise Data Hub to:

-Syncsort is a MapR certified technology partner with successful joint customers achieving success with Hadoop like comScore and Experian.
+Syncsort is a MapR certified technology partner with successful joint customers achieving success with Hadoop like comScore.
 To learn more about Syncsort and our solutions, visit us at www.syncsort.com/hadoop.

 Stay ahead of the bleeding edge...get the best of Big Data in your inbox.